Learn how to design a room by choosing an inspiration piece and using texture, colors and theme as the starting place for an entire room makeover.

-How many of you love the home design show Fixer Upper?
-Seriously, who doesn’t?
+How many of you loved the home design show Fixer Upper?
+Seriously, who didn’t?

 A well deserving family or individual chooses one of three homes for an amazing husband and wife team to radically makeover just for them!

 First of all, Chip and Joanna Gaines are the real deal. (‘Cause y’all KNOW we’re buddies and on a first name basis.)

 They’re sweet and kind, real and funny.
 I completely empathize with Joanna.
 She’s plotting and planning on how to design a room, and Chip is cutting up and mugging for the camera.

 Totally like my DIY hubby.
 With one big exception.
 My hubby doesn’t exactly do what I tell him to.

 Come to think of it, there’s another exception.

 No hit TV show.
 No TV show period.
 Unless you count my Youtube channel.

 Nah, that doesn’t count!